CanyonTurtle/AWSM/README.md

   This is done by changing specific "settings" memory registers upon startup.
 - **Zero-backend multiplayer:** netplay directly to peers by texting a link to your game that includes peer-to-peer connection details.
   No matchmaking / signaling server, just your frontend website texted via a link.
-- **Minimal and portable:** AWSM is just a single `.html` file, along with this README for documentation.
-Building your game involves compiling a `.wasm` game with your language of choice, base64-string-encoding that `.wasm`, then performing a string substitution to insert your cartridge-string into the `.html` file.
+- **Minimal and portable:** AWSM is just a single `.html` file that is just missing your game `.wasm` encoded as a string.
+So, building your game involves compiling a `.wasm` game with your language of choice, base64-string-encoding that `.wasm`, then performing a string substitution to insert your cartridge-string into the `.html` file.
 See [Making a game](#create-and-run-an-awsm-game).

 ## Roadmap
 - Complete the spec of the platform.